yetanalytics/project-persephone/doc/cli.md

 | CLI&nbsp;Command&nbsp;Argument | Description
 | :--                          | :--
 | `-p, --profile URI`          | Profile URI filepath/location; must specify one or more.
 | `-i, --template-id IRI`      | IDs of Statement Templates to validate against; can specify zero or more.
+Filters out all Templates that are not included.
 | `-s, --statement URI`        | Statement filepath/location; must specify one.
 | `-e, --extra-statements URI` | Extra Statement batch filepath/location; can specify zero or more.
 If specified, activates [Statement Ref property](library.md#statement-ref-templates) validation, where the referred object/context Statement exists in this batch and its Template exists in a provided Profile.
 | `-a, --all-valid`            | If set, the Statement is not considered valid unless it is valid against ALL Templates.
 Otherwise, it only needs to be valid against at least one Template.